In the heart of the Cabinet-Yaak Ecosystem, we’re stopping a subdivision in a key wildlife corridor.

 Wild River PROJECT BRIEF

 Connecting the Cabinet-Yaak’s grizzlies, and its other threatened wildlife, marks the goal of our ambitious Wild River Project.
-U.S. Fish and Wildlife Service biologists pinpointed this place as the right one for private-land conservation, and now we’re taking the reins.
+Biologists from multiple jurisdictions have pinpointed this place as crucial for private-land conservation, and now we’re teaming with the Yellowstone to Yukon Conservation Initiative to make it happen.

 The grizzly subpopulations on either side of the Kootenai Valley have shown little genetic exchange, and thus a high risk of inbreeding.
 But they both play a key role in larger landscape connections.
 To the north, the Purcells extend across the national border into British Columbia, where larger wild lands host a growing grizzly population.
 To the south, the Cabinets reach down to the Clark Fork Valley and I-90, the only things separating them from the vast Selway-Bitterroot Ecosystem of Montana and Idaho.

 Shore up the middle of the Cabinet-Yaak and the potential for connected bear habitat from Canada to central Idaho becomes significantly greater.
-The corridor is there for the making; now we need your help.
+With Wild River located in a natural bottleneck near the confluence of the Kootenai and Yaak rivers, the corridor just needs protection.

 Wild River at a Glance